imagej/imagej.github.io/_pages/plugins/ezfig.md

 ![](/media/Images49.png "images49.png")

 **+ text, scalebar, inset** : Use this to annotate an image, e.g. add letter or text at predefined positions on the image, add scale bars, add/remove insets, set inset size, add comments to the image.
-(See also the “Annotating images” section).
+(See also the "Annotating images" section).

-**+ ROIs, arrows, text,…** : Use this to draw ROIs (rectangles, arrows, ellipses, ...), visually crop your image, or visually define an inset for the current image.
-(See also the “Annotating images” section).
+**+ ROIs, arrows, text,...** : Use this to draw ROIs (rectangles, arrows, ellipses, ...), visually crop your image, or visually define an inset for the current image.
+(See also the "Annotating images" section).

-**- ROIS, arrows, …** : Removes all ROIs from the selected images.
+**- ROIS, arrows, ...** : Removes all ROIs from the selected images.

 ### 8.4.2) "Crop" tab

 ![](/media/Images50.png "images50.png")

 **Left** : defines by which amount the image must be cropped from the left

 **Right** : defines by which amount the image must be cropped from the right

 **Up** : defines by which amount the image must be cropped from the top

 **Down** : defines by which amount the image must be cropped from the bottom

 NB: Crops can be used to change image size or aspect ratio, to fit images in panels.
-Crops can be used to focus on the most interesting region of the image, … Note that the cropped regions are still available in EZFig, they are not discarded, they are just not shown.
+Crops can be used to focus on the most interesting region of the image, ...
+Note that the cropped regions are still available in EZFig, they are not discarded, they are just not shown.

 **Reset Crops** : resets crops for selected images.

 **Same Width** : force selected images to have the same width.

 **Same Height** : force selected images to have the same height.

 **Same Width & Height** : force selected images to have same width and height.

 **Same AR** : Force aspect ratio for the selected images.

 ### 8.4.3) "Orientation/Rotation" tab

 ![](/media/Images51.png "images51.png")

 **Rotate (°)** : Rotate selected images by some user defined number of degrees (a rotated image is displayed interpolated for all rotation except 0°)

 **Left** : Rotate selected images by 90° to the left (rotated images are not interpolated)

 **Right** : Rotate selected images by 90° to the right (rotated images are not interpolated)

 **Flip** : Flip selected images along the horizontal or vertical axis or both axes (flipped images are not interpolated)

 ### 8.4.4) "Stack/Video" tab

 ![](/media/Images52.png "images52.png")

-The "Stack/Video" tab is only enabled if the selected image is an ImagePlus or an ImagePlus stack (see the “Imports” section).
+The "Stack/Video" tab is only enabled if the selected image is an ImagePlus or an ImagePlus stack (see the "Imports" section).

 **Slice** : select the displayed Z slice/section (NB: if the ImagePlus only contains slices but no frames, EZFig assumes slices are in fact frames).

 **Frame** : select the displayed t frame.

 **FPS** : define the fps for video outputs

 **Add Frame** : add a frame to the current stack (this should only be used to add label frames to a figure that will be exported as a movie).

 **Remove Frame** : removes a frame from the selected stack (it is in fact not removed from the ImagePlus but will not be accessible to EZFig anymore).

 **+Time** : Adds a time label to a video/stack

 **-Time** : remove time labels.

 **Ch** : show image channel informations.
 Activate/deactivate or change channel colours there.

 **To composite** : Convert RGB image to composite image.
-Most often it is recommended to import ImagePlus/Stack directly from ImageJ (see the “Imports” section).
+Most often it is recommended to import ImagePlus/Stack directly from ImageJ (see the "Imports" section).

 ### 8.4.5) "Misc" tab

 ![](/media/Images53.png "images53.png")

 **Make The Selected Image Color Blind Friendly/Split Channels** : splits the image to individual gray channels or to pairwise (magenta/green) combinations of channels.
 This is useful to make the figure colour blind friendly.

 ![](/media/Images66.png "images66.png")

 Select an image (left arrow).
-Select the “Misc” tab.
-Press “Split channels”.
+Select the "Misc" tab.
+Press "Split channels".

 ![](/media/Images67.png "images67.png")

-Select “Single gray channels and merge” to split image into gray channels and merge.
-Or press “Magenta green combinations and merge” to get pairwaise (magenta/green) combinations of channels and merge (Select the image and press the “Del” or “Suppr” keyboard keys to remove unwanted combinations).
+Select "Single gray channels and merge" to split image into gray channels and merge.
+Or press "Magenta green combinations and merge" to get pairwaise (magenta/green) combinations of channels and merge (Select the image and press the "Del" or "Suppr" keyboard keys to remove unwanted combinations).
 See below for the result of the two types of outputs.

 ![](/media/Images68.png "images68.png")